-appears to be an outcast; he states, "I was just another Robinson Crusoe cast away on some uninhabited island with no society. . . .
-"247 However.
-Hank does not rejoice. as Huck would, at this state of affairs.
+One of the first clues to Hank's true nature is his generic relationship to Tom Sawyer.
+Like Tom, he at first appears to be an outcast; he states, "I was just another Robinson Crusoe cast away on some uninhabited island with no would, at this state of affairs.
 He acts just as Tom would; Hank says further on: "I must invent . . . contrive, create, reorganize things; set brain and hand to work, and keep them busy.
-Well, that was my line."248 His most important relationship to Tom is demonstrated in his love of the "effect." is constantly showing off; he loves to surprise his audience such as the miracle at the holy fountain.
-Hank always thinks in terms of drama just as Tom does at the Phelps when he makes them his audience.
-249 Hank states of himself in this matter.
-"For I never care to do a thing in a quiet way; it's got to be theatrical or I don't take any interest in it."250 So.
+Well, that was my line."248 His most important relationship to Tom is demonstrated in his love of the "effect."
+He is constantly showing off; he loves to surprise his audience such as the miracle at the holy fountain.
+Hank always thinks in terms of drama just as Tom does at the Phelps when he makes them his audience.249 Hank states of himself in this matter, "For I never care to do a thing in a quiet way; it's got to be theatrical or I don't take any interest in it."250 So.
 Hank is not related to the vernacular Huck Finn and his love of the natural, but he is related to the genteel Tom Sawyer.
 Hank may not be in a society that he loves, but he loves society.